petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-4-identity-management-and-sso/managing-clarity-employees.md

 ---
 uuid: f84e7f9c-bbb1-4d3f-b20b-032c82c978ed
 ---
 # Managing Clarity Employees

-As we’ve mentioned earlier, Clarity's site visitors can be broadly categorized into three groups, Clarity's employees, B2B partners, and anonymous guest users.
+As we’ve mentioned earlier, visitors to Clarity's site can be broadly categorized into three groups, Clarity employees, B2B partners, and anonymous guests.
 Since we need to get employees logged into the system to begin creating the site structure and the content, we are going to focus first on them.

 Clarity is already using Okta as their identity management system for managing their employee’s identity and also as their SSO solution.
 Additionally, they have established processes with their HR department for onboarding new employees and adding their data to the system which requires integrations with their identity management provider.
-Therefore, it is critical that we leverage those systems and processes and don’t force Clarity to duplicate the work that is being done elsewhere.
+Therefore, it is critical that we leverage these systems and processes and don’t force Clarity to duplicate the work that is being done elsewhere.
 Fortunately, as we covered in our last lesson, Liferay can work with a wide variety of IdM and SSO providers and protocols.

 ## Revisiting Clarity's Critical Success Factors